mobahug/mobahug/README.md

 <!-- 👯 I’m looking to
+got sick
-excited about an pcoming dev interview today continued to work on the tinder clone frontend part and sent couple of applications too (exciting times) start to look for job today s log - i finally could make properly the tinder clone images to limit down frontend backend and add default image if no picture present
+excited about an icoming dev interview today continued to work on the tinder clone frontend part and sent couple of applications too (exciting times) start to look for job today s log - i finally could make properly the tinder clone images to limit down frontend backend and add default image if no picture present